 How do we take notes while doing analysis

-- What tool/software do you use to highlight in red box in images?
+- What tool/software do you use to highlight in the red box in images?

 Thanks for writing to me!

-1) What tool/software do you use to highlight in red box in images?
+1) What tool/software do you use to highlight in the red box in images?

-I use a software: Paint.net for doing the highlighting on the images.
+I use software: Paint.net for doing the highlighting on the images.